drasmuss/drasmuss.github.io/_publications/rasmussen2014.md

 year: 2014
 journal: Intelligence
 type: Journal Articles
-pdf: Rasmussen, Eliasmith - 2014 - A spiking neural model applied to the study of human performance and cognitive decline on Raven's Advanced.pdf
+pdf: /files/Rasmussen, Eliasmith - 2014 - A spiking neural model applied to the study of human performance and cognitive decline on Raven's Advanced.pdf
 ---